rebas777/SE_CG_hw1/README.md

 # SE_CG_hw1
-a ball
-jumping when left mouse button clicked can be replaced by other .obj models(naive loader)
+a ball\njumping when left mouse button clicked\ncan be replaced by other .obj models(naive loader)